Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 Public schools shall integrate health-related fitness testing into the curriculum as an instructional tool, except in grades before the 3rd grade.
 Fitness tests must be appropriate to students' developmental levels and physical abilities.
 The testing must be used to teach students how to assess their fitness levels, set goals for improvement, and monitor progress in reaching their goals.
 Fitness scores shall not be used for grading students or evaluating teachers.

-(d) On or before December 31, 2015, the State Board of Education shall use the recommendations of the task force under subsection (c) of this Section to adopt rules for the implementation of physical fitness assessments by each public school for the 2016-2017 school year and every school year thereafter.
+(d) The State Board of Education must adopt rules for the implementation of physical fitness assessments under this Section by each public school.
 The requirements of this Section do not apply if the Governor has declared a disaster due to a public health emergency pursuant to Section 7 of the Illinois Emergency Management Agency Act.

-(e) On or before September 1, 2016, the State Board of Education shall adopt rules for data submission by school districts and develop a system for collecting and reporting the aggregated fitness information from the physical fitness assessments.
+(e) The State Board of Education shall adopt rules for data submission by school districts and develop a system for collecting and reporting the aggregated fitness information from the physical fitness assessments.
 This system shall also support the collection of data from school districts that use a fitness testing software program.

 (f) School districts may report the aggregate findings of physical fitness assessments by grade level and school to parents and members of the community through typical communication channels, such as Internet websites, school newsletters, school board reports, and presentations.
 Districts may also provide individual fitness assessment reports to students' parents.